 Hood College is accredited by the Middle States Commission on Higher Education (MSCHE), which is recognized by the United States Department of Education (USDE) and by the Council on Higher Education Accreditation (CHEA).

 Ideal candidates are mid-to-senior career professionals who have a leadership role within their organizations or communities, or have a strong desire for leadership.
-Hood College's doctoral program is now open to both domestic and international applicants.
+We also welcome veterans who are looking for leadership roles in their professional careers.
+Hood College's doctoral program is also open to international applicants.